jianchang512/pyvideotrans/README_EN.md

     `pip install nvidia-cublas-cu11 nvidia-cudnn-cu11`

-9. To enable CUDA acceleration on Linux, you must have an NVIDIA card and have configured the CUDA11.8+ environment properly, see [CUDA acceleration support](https://github.com/jianchang512/pyvideotrans?tab=readme-ov-file#cuda-%E5%8A%A0%E9%80%9F%E6%94%AF%E6%8C%81).
+9. To enable CUDA acceleration on Linux, you must have an NVIDIA card and have configured the CUDA11.8+ environment properly

 10. `python sp.py` to open the software interface.